megabyte112/shrinkray/README.md

 This includes an audio-only mode where only the audio is encoded, and a "meme mode", where videos are encoded at a comically low bitrate.

 # Usage
- If you are downloading a video:
+### If you are downloading a video:

-    - Open shrinkray

-    - Paste the video link

-    - Wait for the magic to happen
+ Open shrinkray, paste the video link, and wait for the magic to happen.

- If you already have a video:
+### If you already have a video:

-    - Drag the video onto the shrinkray file

-    - Wait for the magic to happen
+Drag the video onto the shrinkray file, and wait for the magic to happen.

 # Installation
  See installation instructions on the [Wiki](https://github.com/megabyte112/shrinkray/wiki/shrinkray-wiki).